Above: Optimist prams built by the SBCSA in the Gougeon boatshop, sailing before the Liberty Bridge on the Saginaw River.

 John McKibbin sent pictures of his refinished 18′ laminated canoe.
 He built it back in 1976 using cold-molded, that is, laminated composite construction, with WEST SYSTEM® epoxy.
 Laminating a hull is similar to making your own plywood on a three-dimensional mold.
 While it may take more time and effort to make a laminated hull, the results are well worth it.
 Continue reading →

 The appeal of well-maintained, varnished wood trim on boats is hard to deny.
 It evokes our past and we respect the owner because of all the time and effort it takes to apply and maintain the varnish.
 Continue reading →

-Above: The completed cantilevered shelf installed in Brian’s sister’s home and decorated with her colorful collection of birdhouses.
+Above: The completed floating shelf, installed in Brian’s sister’s home and decorated with her colorful collection of birdhouses.

 It was only after I said, “No problem” to my sister’s request for a shelf installed on the wall of her new house that she dropped the other shoe.
-She wanted the shelf cantilevered from the wall with nothing visible holding it up.
+She wanted a floating shelf that would be cantilevered from the wall with nothing visible holding it up.
 “Simple,” I said out loud, but I was thinking, “how the heck am I going to do this?”
 I decided to use hardware bonding to install the shelf.
 Continue reading →

 Above: The shade slats on John Davis’s carport create a light and airy architectural element that will last a very long time.